Employment Lawyers in Portland, Oregon

 You can schedule a free legal consultation today to get started and learn more about how we can help you.
-Our attorneys have thorough knowledge of federal and state laws and procedures governing sexual assault in the workplace, including Title VII of the Civil Rights Act of 1964 and filing a civil rights complaint with Oregon's Bureau of Labor and Industries (BOLI).
+Our Portland labor law lawyers have a thorough knowledge of federal and state laws and procedures governing sexual assault in the workplace, including Title VII of the Civil Rights Act of 1964 and filing a civil rights complaint with Oregon’s Bureau of Labor and Industries (BOLI).

 Schedule a free, no obligation legal consultation today to get started.
 Call 503.245.5677.